MichaelCurrin/learn-to-code/intro_to_coding.md

 	- [PHP](/Scripting%20languages/PHP) - also Fullstack or Backend.
 	- C# (C Sharp) - also Fullstack or Backend.
 	- Java - for Fullstack or  Backend development.
 Server-side applications and desktop user interfaces, also for web servers and APIs.
-	- Python - as above for java, but with particular growing interest around Data Science, web scraping, automation, machine learning and the Internet of Things (IoT).
+	- [Python](/Scripting%20languages/Python) - as above for Java, but with particular growing interest in recent years around Data Science, web scraping, automation, Machine Learning and the Internet of Things (IoT).
 	- C++ (C Plus Plus) - often used for games or high-performance computing.
 	- [JavaScript](/Scripting%20languages/JavaScript) - This started as a language that can only run in the browser, but now developers are using JavaScript on the server side, known as Node or NodeJS.
 So now JavaScript can be used on the backend, or frontend, or both.
 It can also be used for desktop applications (such as using Electron) or mobile applications (such using React Native).